Tips for Managing COVID in your contact centre

 You can engage an outsourcing company and use their staff (refer point 4) or you can hire your own work-from-home agents.

-There are a number of recruitment agencies who specialise in the contact centre industry and many of them have a number of call centre trained agents ready to go.
+There are also a number of recruitment agencies who specialise in the contact centre industry and many of them have a number of call centre trained agents ready to go.

 3.6 Engage a consultant